Nikki Haley dropping out of GOP presidential race

 Haley is to deliver remarks to the press Wednesday morning in Charleston, in her home state of South Carolina.

+Haley denied Trump a clean sweep of the Super Tuesday contests with a victory in Vermont's Republican primary, just her second win of the primary season

+Trump is on track to reach the necessary 1,215 delegates to clinch the Republican nomination later this month.

-The news of her dropping out was first reported by The Wall Street Journal.
+The news of Haley dropping out was first reported by The Wall Street Journal.

 -- This is a developing story.
 Please check back for updates.